joseareia/spotify-cleaner/README.md

 [![made-with-lua](https://img.shields.io/badge/Made%20with-Lua-1f425f.svg?color=blue)](https://www.lua.org/)
 [![GitHub license](https://img.shields.io/badge/License-GPL_3.0-green.svg)](https://www.gnu.org/licenses/gpl-3.0.html#license-text)

+A simple utility that cleans the Spotify cache based on a user-defined threshold.
+Simple, right?

 ## Why?
 Spotify is notorious for creating a cache that can grow significantly over time.
 Sure, you can manually clear it via Spotify's app settings by pressing `Clear Cache`, but let’s face it — I’m lazy.
 To address this, I created a simple Lua utility that automatically clears the cache when it exceeds 100 MB.